React.useReducer Reducer Patterns, Part 1

 in favor of multiple useState

-is the simplicity of the useState
+this stems partly from the simplicity of the useState

-via association with Redux.
-In practice, useReducer
+assumed complexity due to its association with Redux.
+In practice,

-common with useState
+has much more in common with useState

 than Redux.